What are Basis Points (BPS)?

 - The difference between bond interest rates of 9.85 percent and 9.35 percent is 0.5 percent, equivalent to 50 basis points.

-- The Federal Reserve boosts the interest rates at 100 BPS, signaling an increase from 10 percent to 11 percent.
+- The Federal Reserve boosts interest rates by 100 BPS, signaling an increase from 10 percent to 11 percent.

 - Due to the growth of iPhone sales, Apple Inc. reported high earnings, more than what was estimated; the stock increased 330 BPS, or 3.3 percent, in one day.